Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species: microscopic approach: Microscopic second quantized Hamiltonian for two species of fermions and their heteronuclear bound states

 \section{Microscopic second quantized Hamiltonian for two species of fermions and their heteronuclear bound states}

-Before starting to solve the declared problem, let us sketch out the basic aspects of the mentioned formulation of an approximate second quantization method in the presence of bound states of particles.
+Before starting to solve the declared problem, let us sketch out the basic aspects of the above-mentioned formulation of an approximate second quantization method in the presence of bound states of particles.
 It is well known that the second quantization method is a powerful tool that is usually used to describe the physical processes in quantum many-body systems.
-The particle creation and annihilation operators are the key concept of this method, since the operators of relevant physical quantities are constructed in terms of them.
-Such a description implies the particles to be elementary objects, i.e., not consisting of other particles, and it is absolutely accurate in spite of the possible existence of compound particles.
-Since the interparticle interaction may lead to the formation of bound states, the standard second quantization method becomes too cumbersome.
-Therefore, one might expect that a consistent quantum-mechanical theory of many-body systems should involve the "elementary" particles as well as the possible existence of their bound states.
-Moreover, in this approximate theory, it is necessary to define the creation and annihilation operators of bound states as the operators of elementary (not compound) objects and to preserve, at the same time, the necessary information regarding the internal degrees of freedom of bound states.
-Such an approach can be really realized in the approximation where the bound state energy of compound particles is great compared to the kinetic energy of original particles.
-It results in the following Hamiltonian of the whole system \cite{Pelet-Slyus}:
+The particle creation and annihilation operators are the key concept of this method since the operators of relevant physical quantities are constructed in terms of them.
+Such a description is absolutely accurate at arbitrary interaction between the particles and implies that the particles are elementary objects, i.e. not consisting of other particles.

+However, the interparticle interaction may lead to the formation of bound states.
+In this case, the standard exact formulation (in the sense mentioned above) of the second quantization method becomes too cumbersome.
+Therefore, one might expect that a consistent quantum-mechanical theory of many-body systems should involve consideration of the 'elementary' particles as well as the possible existence of their bound states.
+Moreover, in this theory, it is necessary to define the creation and annihilation operators of bound states as operators of elementary (not compound) objects and to preserve, at the same time, the necessary information regarding the internal degrees of freedom of bound states.
+It is clear that such a formulation of the second quantization method is approximate in contrast to the standard exact formulation.
+In particular, it can be realized when the bound state energy of compound particles is great compared to the kinetic energy of original particles and results in the following second quantized Hamiltonian \cite{Pelet-Slyus}:

 where $H_{0}$ is the kinetic energy operator,